DaveBenham/VenomModules/README.md

 ### RES (Resonance)

-Controls the amount that the cutoff frequency is emphasized.
+Controls the amount of emphasis (amplification) applied to the cutoff frequency.

-Note that the Multimode Filter will never self oscillate unless band pass feedback is applied to the input.
+The Multimode Filter will never self oscillate unless band pass feedback is applied to the input.
 But with enough feedback and resonance applied, the oscillator will self oscillate at the cutoff frequency.

 ### GAIN

 Controls how much the input is attenuated or amplified before processing by the filter.
 The value is clamped to a value between 0 and 2.

+All outputs are soft clipped at +/- 10V using tanh clipping, so higher gains can be used to drive the output to saturation.

 ### SPREAD

 Creates a difference between the Left and Right cutoff frequencies.

-#### Spread Direction button

-#### Spread Mono Mode button
+With high resonance this can create formant sounds.

+The knob spread ranges from -2 to 2 octaves.
+The spread CV is 1 volt per octave with the attenuator at 100%.

+The small left **Spread Direction** button determines how the spread is applied to the left and right cutoffs.
+- Bipolar (orange, default) - 1/2 the spread is added to the right cutoff, and 1/2 the spread is subtracted from the left cutoff.
+- Unipolar (green) - The entire spread value is added to the right cutoff, and the left cutoff is unchanged.

-Determines how the left and right outputs are merged into the left when the right output is unpatched.
+The small right **Spread Mono Mode** button determines how the left and right outputs are merged into the left when the right output is unpatched.
 - Additive (green, default) - The left and right are averaged (summed and divided by two)
 - Subtractive (red) - The right is subtracted from the left.
+This effectively converts the low and high pass outputs into band pass with two resonant peaks.

 ### FDBK (band pass feedback)